sambacha/iearn-finance-editorial/GH_README.md

  4. Submit a Pull Request to yEarn's [YIPs repository](https://github.com/iearn-finance/YIPS/).

 Your first PR should be a first draft of the final YIP.
 It must meet the formatting criteria enforced by the build (largely, correct metadata in the header).
 An editor will manually review the first PR for a new YIP and assign it a number before merging it.
 Make sure you include a `discussions-to` header with the URL to a new thread on [gov.yearn.finance](https://gov.yearn.finance/) where people can discuss the YIP as a whole.

+> Note: It is important that their be community support behind a proposed `YIP` - It is up to the author(s) to shepard their proposal through the process

 If your YIP requires images, the image files should be included in a subdirectory of the `assets` folder for that YIP as follow: `assets/yip-X` (for yip **X**).
 When linking to an image in the YIP, use relative links such as `../assets/yip-X/image.png`.